 Pea plants need regular watering.
 Overwatering, as well as underwatering, can cause plant stress.

-There are two major pest problems to be ready for when growing peas in a central Texas garden.
+There are two major pest problems to be prepared for when growing peas in a central Texas garden.

 - Rodents: Mice and rabbits love to snack on pea sprouts.
 Thus, consider protecting the peas with a mesh cover or an animal guard.

-- Spider mites: They are pencil-tip size red insects.
+- Spider mites: They are pencil-tip-sized red insects.
 They live on the underside of the leaf, where they suck in the sap.
 It is hard to control them once they appear.
-Early planting can delay their infestation is the best managment.
+Early planting to delay their infestation is the best management.
 Harvest as much as possible until the vine gives up and dies.
 Discard the plant and do not compost.

 Read more about spider mites here.